ChartIQ/Charting-Library---AngularJS-Seed-Project/chartiq/README.txt

-Sym link the ChartIQ library and css in this directory.
+Copy (or symlink) the ChartIQ library's js and css folders inside this directory as "js" and "css", respectively.